MicrosoftDocs/sdk-api/sdk-api-src/content/msopc/nf-msopc-iopcpartenumerator-moveprevious.md

 When an enumerator is created, the current position precedes the first pointer.
-To set the current position to the first pointer of the enumerator, call the <a href="https://msdn.microsoft.com/4d52bb74-53f5-4c7c-a42e-5d67e330b48c">MoveNext</a>
-          method after creating the enumerator.
+To set the current position to the first pointer of the enumerator, call the <a href="https://msdn.microsoft.com/4d52bb74-53f5-4c7c-a42e-5d67e330b48c">MoveNext</a>method after creating the enumerator.

 #### Thread Safety